DISEASE/DISORDER:

 General health and prevention screening recommended for patients with Down syndrome includes:

-- If myelopathic signs such as any significant neck pain, radicular pain, weakness, spasticity or change in one, hyperreflexia, change in bowel and bladder is present; obtain radiographs of the cervical spine in neutral position.
-If there are any abnormalities in a neutral cervical spine radiography, the patient should be referred to a pediatric neurosurgeon or an orthopedic surgeon promptly.
-If x-ray in neutral position is normal, may obtain flexion and extension radiographs of the cervical spine before considering referring to a surgeon.
+- If myelopathic signs are present, such as any significant neck pain, radicular pain, weakness, spasticity, hyperreflexia, and/or change in bowel and bladder, obtain radiographs of the cervical spine in neutral position.
+If there are any abnormalities in a neutral cervical spine radiograph, the patient should be referred to a pediatric neurosurgeon or an orthopedic surgeon promptly.
+If neutral radiograph is normal, flexion and extension radiographs may be obtained before considering referral to a surgeon.
 Routine screening radiographs for assessment of potential atlantoaxial instability in asymptomatic children are not recommended.
-Education on certain sports that can place the child in increased risk of spinal cord injury should be done.
-Special Olympics has specific screening requirements for participation in some sports.
+Education on certain sports that can place the child at increased risk of spinal cord injury should be provided to caregivers.

 - Echocardiogram prior to discharge from the hospital at birth or before 1 month.

-- Swallow study if marked hypotonia, slow feeding, failure to thrive, any signs of difficulty swallowing by first year.
+- Feeding assessment if marked hypotonia, slow feeding, failure to thrive, or any signs of difficulty swallowing by first year.

-- Screening antibodies to evaluate for celiac disease at 2 years of age or with symptoms for IgA tissue transglutaminase and total IgA.
+- Screening antibodies of tissue transglutaminase and total IgA to evaluate for celiac disease at 2 years of age or with symptoms.

-- Audiology screening at new born and audiology evaluation at 6 months.
-If normal hearing established, behavioral audiogram and tympanometry until bilateral ear specific testing possible.
+- Audiology screening at birth and 6 months.
+If normal hearing established, behavioral audiogram and tympanometry until bilateral ear specific testing is possible.

 - Sleep study to evaluate for obstructive sleep apnea by 4 years.